otac0n/PortableVCS/spec.md

 path of the object on the host (including the extension and relative path) will be refered to as the "object path"

+It is RECOMMENDED that the object name of an object be the SHA-1 hash of the object.

 ### File object format ###

 All files in a repository are considered binary files and are stored as-is